Documentation Index

 The following example demonstrates a wallet connection component implemented using web3modal.
 You can use this example as a reference to implement your own wallet connection component.

-import { useAccount, WalletConnectorContext } from "@orderly.network/hooks";
+import { WalletConnectorContext, WalletState } from "@orderly.network/hooks";

 import { createWeb3Modal, defaultWagmiConfig, useWeb3Modal } from "@web3modal/wagmi/react";

-import { arbitrum, mainnet } from "viem/chains";
+import { arbitrum, mainnet } from "wagmi/chains";

 // 1.
-Get projectId at https://cloud.walletconnect.com
+Get projectId at https://cloud.reown.com/

 const projectId = "YOUR_PROJECT_ID";